kubernetes-sigs/container-object-storage-interface-api/spec.md

 }

 message ProvisionerCreateBucketResponse {
-    // Intentionally left blank
+    // BucketName returned here is expected to be the globally unique
+	// identifier for the bucket in the object storage provider string BucketName = 1;
 }

 message ProvisionerDeleteBucketRequest {
     // This field is REQUIRED
     // Protocol specific information required by the call is passed in as key,value pairs.
     Protocol protocol = 1;

-    // This field is OPTIONAL
-    // Protocol specific information required by the call is passed in as key,value pairs.
-    // The caller should treat the values in parameters as opaque.
-    // The receiver is responsible for parsing and validating the values. map<string,string> parameters = 2;
 }

 message ProvisionerDeleteBucketResponse {